-Student printers are located upstairs in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
-Printed copies are automatically deducted from your student computer account.
+Student printers are located in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
+Payment for printed copies is automatically deducted from your student computer account.
 To add money to this account, go to http://microlab.uwyo.edu/printquota.asp.

-There are five rooms that can be reserved for group study and two closed study carrels set aside for individual use.
+There are four rooms that can be reserved for group study and two closed study carrels set aside for individual use.
 Reservations can be made from the library's home page.

 Individual study carrels are assigned to law students by the Potter Law Club through a lottery system.

-Most carrels have electricity, and those along the walls on the main and second floors have active data ports for internet connectivity.
-Cables can be checked out at the Circulation Desk.
-However, connectivity should be available throughout the library via the wireless network.
+All carrels have electricity, and those along the walls on the main and second floors have active data ports for internet connectivity.
+Cables can be checked out at the Circulation Desk, however, connectivity should be available throughout the library via the wireless network.

 Please note our carrel policy posted at each carrel.
 We want students to feel comfortable, but some safety restrictions apply to electrical appliances.

 Students may check out treatises for a full semester.
 Reporters and statutes may be checked out to carrels or faculty offices.
 Digests, looseleaf services, and other reference books should be used in the area where they are shelved.
 Our DVDs in our leisure collection can be checked out overnight.
 Reserve books, including hornbooks, nutshells, and faculty reserve items, are located at the Circulation Desk and may be checked out for three hours.